apalache-mc/apalache/docs/src/tutorials/entry-tutorial.md

 and
 [MC10_8.tla](https://github.com/informalsystems/apalache/blob/main/test/tla/bin-search/MC10_8.tla).

-In this tutorial we have shown how to:
+In this tutorial, we have shown how to:

  - Specify the behavior of a sequential algorithm (binary search).
  - Specify invariants that check safety and termination.